adaxiik/c-visualizer/myBuildableCodeParcel/README.md

 *(after installing all the dependencies required)* **Necessary for the usage in the VS Code extension**

-`npx parcel src/myDrawlib.ts` - also added to the "buildOrRunScript.sh" (as option 1)
+`npx parcel src/myDrawlib.ts` - also added to the "mainScript.sh"

 ### **(local - debug)**
 *(after installing all the dependencies required)*

-`npx parcel src/index.html` - also added to the "buildOrRunScript.sh" (as option 2)
+`npx parcel src/index.html` - also added to the "mainScript.sh"

 ### **(Docker)**
+Due to the (slight) complexity of the Docker launch commands, it is easier to use the provided script.
+It contains the neccessary commands to build and run the drawing library (in Docker).

-`chmod +x ./buildOrRunScript.sh`
+`chmod +x ./mainScript.sh`

-`./buildOrRunScript.sh`
+`./mainScript.sh`

 (The site can be then found at http://localhost:1234)

-___
-**Notes:**
-- after changing any of the source files, the Docker image has to be rebuilt (due to the files being passed / copied to the image in the build process)